gustl-arg/participate-now/README.md

 ### Are you an Angel Investor?

-Even though Fermat P2P and Fermat PIP are public good projects, we have the intention of setting up a company around Fermat DMP.
-In order to be contacted when we move on to that phase please send us an email.
+Even though Fermat is an open source project, bitDubai, its main matainer is a startup where you might invest.
+In order to be contacted when we open a round please send us an email from [here](https://bitdubai.com/wp/#GETINVOLVED).

-Would you like to try the platform?

-Request an invite for an early trial.

-Request an invite at this email and we will allow you to try the platform as soon as it is ready.

-Support the project.

-Express your or your company’s support to the project.
-No money needed.
-Just write a support message and send it to this email so that we can show it to the community.

 ### Are you a graphic / UI designer?